mitchellwaite/XellLaunch2/README.md

 - A disc in the DVD drive (`\\Device\\Cdrom0\\`)
 - The flash filesystem (`\\Device\\Flash`), XDKBuild and RGLoader store XeLL there
 - The logical NAND offset as used for JTAG images
+- If no suitable XeLL binary is found, it will launch a version of XeLL-2f embedded in XellLaunch2.xex

 A sanity check will be done on the header of each binary to ensure we're at least trying to load something that looks like XeLL.